miaeyg/sas-viya-mirrormgr-helper-aws/README.md

    you can split upload to two steps: create_ecr_repos which creates ECR repos / upload_to_ecr which uploads SAS docker images to ECR repos

 5. Run 99_delete_sas_repositories_ecr.sh to cleanup ECR by deleting all SAS Mirror Manager uploaded ECR repos

-### This project is licensed under the terms of the MIT license.